Our Projects

 Training Educators and Continued Professional Development

-We have supported Teacher Training programs in Nepal, The Gambia, Sierra Leone, Colombia, Haiti and Cambodia.
-Here are three examples.
+We have supported CPD programs in Cape Verde, Cambodia, Colombia, Cuba, Haiti, Jamaica, The Gambia, Nepal, Sierra Leone and Senegal.
+Here are some current examples.

-We are also supporting Gender Based Violence Workshops, training teachers and educators on the importance of gender equality and creating a safe learning environment for women and girls.
-Over 100 schools across Sierra Leone and The Gambia have benefited from this.
+We are supporting Prevention of Gender Based Violence Workshops, training teachers and educators on the importance of gender equality and creating a safe learning environment for women and girls.

-We have supported Manisha UK to develop an annual teacher training programme in Nepal tailored to the needs of the schools and region.
+Supporting educators to develop annual programmes tailored to the needs of the schools and the region:

 Mother Tongue Literacy Programmes